develosi/debugist-project/TESTING.md

 Google Lighthouse within the Chrome Developer Tools was used to test for performance, accessibility, best practices and SEO.

+Most performance issues related to the MaterializeCSS library, I would like to spend more time on this to figure out how it can be improved upon.

 ### Desktop Results

-Results for the app based on desktop.
+Results for desktop.

 ![Debugist desktop results](documentation/images/.png)

 ### Mobile Results

-Results for the app for mobile.
+Results for mobile.

 ![Debugist mobile results](documentation/images/.png)